 Topping that off, there are the issues surrounding how to prepare secure, spellbinding performances.

 Practice, therefore, isn’t a simple act; it includes a constellation of factors.

 Practice is the deliberate, creative process of improving musical ability and of mastering music for performance.

 If you feel that your practice skills may be lacking, I’ve posted a free 32-question tool to assess your practice habits.

-After taking the assessment, you can find extensive guidelines to address deficiencies in The Musician’s Way.
+If that assessment reveals deficiencies, you’ll find extensive guidelines to address them in The Musician’s Way.

-With those fundamentals in place, soulful, deliberate practice lifts us to pinnacles of fluency and insight.
+With those fundamentals in place, soulful, deliberate practice lifts us to pinnacles of technical fluency and artistic insight.

 © 2016 Gerald Klickstein

 Adapted from p.
 4 of The Musician’s Way